Bobby-McGonigle/Cisco-RoomDevice-Macro-Projects-Examples/Join Zoom/Join Zoom with analytics/readme.md

  * Save and enable the script
  * A more in depth review of the Macro script will be provided at a later date.

- **NOTE**: Like my the original [joinZoom.js](https://github.com/Bobby-McGonigle/Macro-Samples/blob/master/Join%20Zoom/joinZoom.js) file, this script will generate the Button onto the T10 for you, if you had used other versions of this script, be sure to disable that macro and delete that the Panel button from thenUI Extensions editor.
+ **NOTE**: Like my the original [Join Zoom (Basic)](https://github.com/Bobby-McGonigle/Macro-Samples/tree/master/Join%20Zoom/Join%20Zoom%20(Basic)) file, this script will generate the Button onto the T10 for you, if you had used other versions of this script, be sure to disable that macro and delete that the Panel button from thenUI Extensions editor.

  ### Step 4
  Testing